Next.js 15 - Setting Up next-intl + AI Pre-Translation

 $ i18nexus pull

-You should now see a directory named messages at the root of your project that contains a JSON file for each language.
+You should now see a directory named messages at the root of your project that contains a JSON file for each language, just as next-intl expects.

 package.json